syogaraj/syogaraj.github.io/docs/blog/interface-flap-netlink.md

 ---
 title: "Identifying network interface link flap using netlink"
-description: "A detailed explanation on how to identify link flap using netlink"
+description: "A detailed explanation on how to identify link flaps using netlink"
 lang: en-US
-date: "2025-01-26"
+date: 2025-01-26
+category:
+    - linux
+tag:
+    - netlink
+    - flap
 head:
   - - meta
     - name: keywords
       content: interface flap netlink research linux
+star: true
 ---

 # Identifying network interface link flap using netlink

+Network interface flapping occurs when an interface repeatedly transitions between up and down states, causing intermittent connectivity and degrading overall network performance.
+This instability can lead to service disruptions, complicate troubleshooting efforts, and reduce the reliability of network communications.
+The challenge is to accurately detect, analyze, and mitigate these flapping events to ensure a stable and robust network environment.

 ## Network interface link